Links Fun Stuff Graphics Chessmaster

 The Deranged Millionare

-A mad millionaire who will stop at nothing to thwart our villains.
 They say he legally changed his first name to "Deranged" and his last name to "Millionaire" when he first made it big.
-His one true love is his money, but he insists that his actions are for the good of Giantopolis.
+His one true love is his money, but he insists that his crusade against "John and John" is for the greater good of Giantopolis.
 People tend to believe him, perhaps because of his charm and respectable good looks, but perhaps because he usually doesn't punctuate these declarations with evil cackling.
 What a double standard.

 The BoCoBoMo-bile (Boat of Car of Bird of Moth-mobile)

 The Johns' primary method of transportation.
-It was originally a boat, but with every new upgrade, this super-tricked-out literally-all-terrain vehicle gets harder to identify (and the acronym harder to say).
+Originally a (stolen) boat, with each new upgrade this super-tricked-out literally-all-terrain vehicle gets harder to identify (and its acronym harder to say).

-They look a bit like smartwatches, probably because they used to be one before John Y gutted them to retrofit them with holographic projectors, encryption systems, and enough of John X's strange microchips that they can probably talk to aliens now.
+Fitted with emergency forcefields, holographic projectors, and enough of John X's strange microchips that they can probably talk to aliens now.
 But as is traditional, they all ring back to a simple rotary phone in the secret lab.

-A helpful and (mostly) nonlethal multipurpose weapon for our protagonists.
-Originally a John Y project, he's refined it with X's help to take goo cartridges with a variety of effects: quick-hardening glue, smelly slime, slippery nanocoatings, acid, and strange psychedelic concoctions of John X's creation.
+An intimidating but (mostly) nonlethal Originally a John Y project, he's refined it with X's help to take cartridges with a variety of effects: quick-hardening glue, knockout gas, slippery nanocoatings, goops, acids, and even stranger experimental concoctions.

 Mind Control Spex

-For their mindless minions to wear.
-The glasses themselves don't do the mind controlling.
-They just pipe in commands through tiny speakers and, like blinkers, keep the minions calm in their hypnotic trance.
+A fashionable choice for the modern obedient minion.
+These pipe in hypnotic tunes through tiny speakers and, like blinkers, keep the wearer calm and happy in their trance.
 The oversized eyes printed on the front are just for dramatic effect.

-Click on an image to fit it to fullscreen; click anywhere else to escape.
+Click any image below to see it fullscreen; click anywhere else to escape.

 1. No One Knows My Plan

-The boat's passengers are amused and confused when a smartly-dressed and bespectacled young man pulls up alongside in a rowboat, pulls out a tiny and clearly homemade tazergun, and politely informs them to surrender, as they are being boarded.
-There's a good deal of laughter... until York invites them to turn around and see that Xander has snuck onboard during their distraction and now holds them at the wrong end of a scary-looking slime-gun.
+The boat's passengers are amused and confused when a smartly-dressed and bespectacled young man pulls up alongside in a rowboat, pulls out a tiny and clearly homemade tazergun, and politely invites them to surrender, as they are being boarded.
+There's a good deal of laughter... until York tells them to turn around and see that Xander has snuck onboard during their distraction and now holds them at the wrong end of a scary-looking science-gun.

 Once the passengers are loaded at goo-gun-point into the rickety rowboat, our heroes (or should we say our villains?) speed off triumphantly.
 Back in the rowboat, the yacht's former cap'm swears revenge.